 Each block in each world has its own dungeonid.
-Dungeon IDs are unsigned short integers between 0 and 65535 inclusive.
+Dungeon IDs are integers between 0 and 65535 inclusive.
 Dungeon IDs are used by the Starbound game engine to control many aspects of game play.
 Tile protection (whether tiles are shielded) and breathability (whether there is air at a given empty block) are toggled on or off based on dungeon ID.
 The strength of gravity is altered based on dungeon ID.

 Finding Dungeon IDs

 Dungeon IDs can be discovered by activating the Admin Command and then activating the debug command.
 Point the mouse at any block, and the debug display will include the dungeonid for that block.

 The following table documents the use of dungeon IDs in vanilla Starbound.